brunomateus/cervejaria/_posts/2023-11-02-a-primeira-cerveja-do-pfc-cremosinha.md

 ![Controle da fermentação](fermentacao.png)
 _A linha verde clara é a medição de bolhas por minuto do Plaato.
 A linha azual clara é a medição da temperatura externa ao fermentador medida pelo Plaato, no meu caso é algo inútil.
 A linha preta é a OG medida pelo Plaato.
-A linha azul escuro é a temperatur ado fermentador.
-A linha vermelha é a OG medida via referatômetro já corrigida e a linha laranja é a pressão no fermentador.
+A linha azul escuro é a temperatura do fermentador.
+A linha vermelha é a OG medida via referatômetro já corrigida e a linha laranja é a pressão no fermentador._

 ### Pontos a melhorar